Avg: 3.4 from 151 votes

 Each year, Boulder Canyon raptor nesting area closures are in effect starting February 1st through July 31st at Eagle Rock, Security Risk, Blob Rock, and Bitty Buttress.
 However, the area is monitored and closures are periodically lifted early (due to no active nest, nest site failure, or early fledging).
 This monitoring program is a partnership with the Forest Service Boulder Ranger District, Boulder Climbing Community, and Audubon Society.
 Check back periodically during times of closure for updates.
 More info at fs.usda.gov/recarea/arp/rec…

 This is one of the very best climbs around Boulder, and a great testpiece for the very solid 5.10 leader.
 It starts just west of the SE corner of Castle rock - just left of Country Club Crack.
-The pitches are all short, but full-value.
+The pitches are all short but full-value.

 The first pitch (right off the road) is identified by a pointy boulder with a bolt above it and a ledge above that.
-From there, the route moves left and follows an obvious, large, zig-zag right facing dihedral.
+From there, the route moves left and follows an obvious, large, zig-zag, right-facing dihedral.

-P1: mantle onto the ledge above the pointy boulder (clipping a bolt on the ledge--make sure you don't blow the clip).
+P1: mantel onto the ledge above the pointy boulder (clipping a bolt on the ledge--make sure you don't blow the clip).
 This felt hard for 5.11a but is basically a boulder problem.
 Belay from a 2-bolt anchor about 10 feet left.

 P2: ascend a bulging corner with a flared crack, above the belay, thuggish 5.10d.
 It has excellent protection which is very awkward to place.